bnjenner/Cyberpunk_2077_Breach_Protocol/README.md

 ## What's up, Chooms?

 As someone who loves Cyberpunk 2077 and Netrunning, this is just a fun project for one of my favorite games.
+Also beware of the incoming Cyberpunk slang.

 It is still in it's early stages, but this script works enough to provide the best solution to any access point breach problem you will find in the game.
 As of now, it uses a recursive pseudo brute force method that automatically terminates nonviable paths through the matrix.